eldskald/nvim-config/README.md

 # Installation

 You need [neovim](https://github.com/neovim/neovim) v0.9.0 first.
-Then, you need [ripgrep](https://github.com/BurntSushi/ripgrep) for telescope to work.
 Lastly, just clone this repository at ~/.config/nvim :

 ```
 git clone https://github.com/eldskald/nvim-config.git ~/.config/nvim
 ```

+## Dependencies

+You need [ripgrep](https://github.com/BurntSushi/ripgrep) for telescope to work.
+You would also need [nnn](https://github.com/jarun/nnn) and [tmux](https://github.com/tmux/tmux) for the file tree with the previews to work, but you would need to setup the previews on nnn yourself, with the plugins.
+Follow [these](https://github.com/jarun/nnn/tree/master/plugins#installation) instructions to do this.

 # Setting up neovim with Godot